2023 UEFA Regions' Cup final tournament: All the fixtures and results | UEFA Regions' Cup

 Article summary

-Bavaria and Galicia set up a direct Group A decider with Sunday wins while only a point splits Zlín, Belgrade and Lisboa.
+Bavaria and Galicia face off for a final place on Wednesday while only a point splits Zlín, Belgrade and Lisboa.

 Article top media content